UC-OSPO-Network/ucospo.net/content/about/_index.md

 ## Our Mission

 We strive to create a robust, interconnected network of Open Source Program Offices (OSPOs) throughout the UC system.
-Our goal is to foster innovation, promote knowledge sharing, and establish best practices for open source software development and usage.
+Our goal is to foster innovation, promote knowledge sharing, and establish best practices for open-source software development and usage.

 ## Why a Network Approach?